Personal Loans

 your loan will still be costing you money in 'real' terms and shorter periods are normally cheaper overall.

-There's two types of loan:
+There are two types of loan:

 Tuition Fee LoanMaintenance Fee Loan